Multi-neutron correlations in light nuclei via ab-initio lattice simulations

-\paragraph{}{\itshape Summary:} We perform {\em ab initio} NLEFT calculations of the neutron-rich nuclei $^{6,7}$H and $^{8}$He, including full $A$-body correlations and a Bayesian analysis over an ensemble of chiral interactions.
-We predict the ground-state energies of the extreme hydrogen isotopes $^{6,7}$H and obtain the energies of the benchmark nucleus $^{8}$He in agreement with available data, while simultaneously uncovering their internal multi-neutron structure.
-Intrinsic densities and two-neutron correlation functions reveal a compact triton (alpha) cluster in $^{7}$H ($^{8}$He) surrounded by four valence neutrons that form compact dineutron pairs.
-Building on this, we construct a reduced four-body correlation function to resolve the geometry of the four-neutron subsystem.
+\paragraph{}{\itshape Summary:} We perform {\em ab initio} NLEFT calculations of the neutron-rich nuclei $^{6,7}$H and $^{8}$He, including full $A$-body correlations and quantifying uncertainties with a Bayesian analysis over an ensemble of chiral interactions.
+We predict the ground-state energies of the extreme hydrogen isotopes $^{6,7}$H and obtain the energies of the benchmark nucleus $^{8}$He consistent with available data, while simultaneously uncovering their internal multi-neutron structure.
+Intrinsic densities and two-neutron correlation functions indicate a compact triton (alpha) cluster in $^{7}$H ($^{8}$He) surrounded by four valence neutrons that form compact dineutron pairs.
+Building on this, we evaluate four-body correlations directly on lattice Monte Carlo configurations and construct a reduced four-body correlation function to probe the internal geometry of the four-neutron subsystem.
 We extract the corresponding spatial and angular correlation patterns between each nucleon in two representative geometries.
-We find that the $^{7}$H ground state is dominated (about 95\%) by a spatially symmetric, extended $2n$–$2n$ geometry with large inter-pair separation and finite torsion, while a compact, twisted tetraneutron-like configuration with pronounced four-body correlations accounts for the remaining 5\%.
-These results provide a microscopic picture of emergent multi-neutron correlations in $^{7}$H and $^{8}$He and imply that experimental searches for tetraneutron-like configurations are likely to be contaminated by sizable backgrounds from symmetric $2n$–$2n$ configurations.
+We find that the $^{7}$H ground state is dominated (about 95\%) by an approximately spatially symmetric, extended $2n$–$2n$ geometry with large inter-pair separation and finite torsion, while a compact, twisted tetraneutron-like configuration with pronounced four-body correlations accounts for the remaining 5\%.
+These results provide a microscopic picture of emergent multi-neutron correlations in $^{7}$H and $^{8}$He and suggest that experimental searches for tetraneutron-like signatures may receive non-negligible contributions from symmetric $2n$-$2n$ modes, which can complicate the isolation of a genuinely compact $4n$ signal.

 \beginsupplement \onecolumngrid